Performance 22 min read UPDATED: January 12, 2026

 Core Web Vitals INP LCP CLS Performance PageSpeed

 47% of all websites fail Google's Core Web Vitals.
-Since INP (Interaction to Next Paint) replaced FID in March 2024, the requirements have become even stricter.
-This comprehensive guide shows you how to understand, measure, and optimize all three Core Web Vitals - with practical code examples and a complete checklist.
+Since INP (Interaction to Next Paint) replaced FID in March 2024, the bar has moved.
+This guide covers all three Core Web Vitals - how to understand them, measure them, and fix them - with working code examples and a checklist you can act on today.

 47%